 - Cancellation of debt (COD) income IRC §108(i).
 Taxpayers with income that arose from cancellation of debt for the reacquisition of a debt instrument after December 31, 2008, and before January 1, 2011, for less than its adjusted issue price, were allowed to elect deferral of income recognition for federal purposes, but not for Oregon.
 The exclusion from federal income created an addition on the Oregon return.
 As this income is subsequently recognized on your federal return you may subtract for Oregon the amount that was previously included in Oregon income (ORS 317.301). - Deferred gain recognized from out-of-state disposition of property acquired in an IRC §1031 or 1033 exchange.
-See ORS 317.327 regarding the computation of the subtraction if deferred gain or loss was not taken into account in the computation of Oregon taxable income. - Depletion.
+See ORS 317.327 regarding the computation of the subtraction if deferred gain or loss wasn't taken into account in the computation of Oregon taxable income. - Depletion.
 Oregon deduction in excess of federal allowance (ORS 317.374). - Depreciation differences.
 If your Oregon depreciation isn't the same as the amount included in net income from operations, the difference is a required modification on your Oregon return (ORS 317.356).
-Use the Depreciation Schedule for Individuals, Partnerships, Corporations, and Fiduciaries, 150-101-025, to determine the Oregon modification. - Film production labor rebate.
+Use Schedule OR-DEPR to determine the Oregon modification. - Film production labor rebate.
 Subtract the amount received as a labor rebate and included in net income from operations in determining your Oregon taxable income (ORS 317.394). - Gain or loss on the sale of depreciable property.
-The difference in gain or loss on the sale of business assets when your Oregon basis is greater than your federal basis (ORS 317.356). - Land donation or bargain sale of land to educational institutions.
+The difference in gain or loss on the sale of business assets when your Oregon basis is greater than your federal basis (ORS 317.356). - Increases in certain reserves.
+Subtract increases in reserves described in the instructions for additions. - Land donation or bargain sale of land to educational institutions.
 Enter the fair market value of land donated or the amount of the reduction in sales price of land sold to a school district.
 The subtraction is limited to 50 percent of Oregon taxable income (ORS 317.488). - Listed foreign jurisdictions-previously included income.
-Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction and isn't otherwise required to file a consolidated federal return (subject corporation) shall be included in Oregon income (ORS 317.715).
+Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction and isn't otherwise required to file a consolidated federal return (subject corporation) shall be included in Oregon income (ORS 317.716).

-If a portion of income of a subject corporation was previously included in Oregon taxable income, claim a separate "Other subtraction" for the portion of the income that was previously included.
-Don't combine previously included income with "Other additions."
-See "Other additions" for more information.
+If a portion of income of a subject corporation was previously included in Oregon taxable income, claim a separate subtraction for the portion of the income that was previously included.
+Don't combine previously included income with additions.
+See additions for more information.

-Note: Don't report losses from a subject corporation as an "Other subtraction."
-See "Other additions" for how to report a loss (ORS 317.715 and corresponding administrative rules).
+Note: Don't report losses from a subject corporation as an subtraction.
+See additions for how to report a loss (ORS 317.716 and corresponding administrative rules).